zhisme/lazy_names/README.md

 # lazy_names

-LazyNames helps programmer to type faster very-long classes names, constants by defining them on a shorter version.
+LazyNames helps programmer to type faster very-long class names, constants by defining them on a shorter version.
-If you are lazy like me typing many times a day in console long constant then this gem will ease your development process.
+If you are lazy like me typing many times a day in console long constants then this gem will ease your development process.

 ## Why